caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **restore_model**
 --------------------------------------------------

-  Restore modelled to final calibrated residual image
+  Take the modelled source(s) and restore it(/them) to the final, calibrated residual image.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this segment
+    Enable the 'restore_model' segment.

   **model**

     *str*, *optional*, *default = 1+2*

-    Model number to use [or combination e.g. '1+2' to use first and second models]
+    Model number to use, or a combination of models.
+E.g. '1+2' to use the first and second models.

   **clean_model**

     *str*, *optional*, *default = 3*

-    Clean model number to use [or combination e.g. '1+2' to use first and second models]
+    Clean model number to use, or combination of clean models.
+E.g. '1+2' to use the first and second clean models.